adamtool/webinterface/doc/mc/Readme.md

   * **Delete** - deletes the node
   * **Rename** - allows to enter a new name
   * **Set initial token** -  allows to enter a number of initial token.
 Note that the current approach only allows for model checking safe, i.e. 1-bounded, Petri nets with transits.
+  * **Toggle is special** - allows to mark this place as special.
+This is used to automatically generate the Flow-LTL formulas for a Büchi, reachability, and safety condition (only visible if the Büchi, Reachability, or Safety condition is selected in the drop down menu left to the formula field).
 - Transition
   * **Delete** - deletes the node
   * **Rename** - allows to enter a new name